tyleretheridge/lobe/README.md

 Containers are configured to store specific types of packets Should take in an options struct that decides what packets are being stored

-# CSV Writer

-### Options
-- Check if container has one or more packet types
-- If container has multiple packet types
-  - Single File (records become wrapped)
-  - Multiple Files (each packet type is sent to a separate file and name is generated)

-- Single Packet in container
-    - Packets are written to the csv file with fields as csv headers

-add a method on interface that returns stored packet types this will be available when the container is configured in the cli from flags

-If container is configured to store 1 type of packet csv
-header1, header2, header3
-rows of values for packet type 6

-If container is configured to store 1 type of packet packettype, headers, values
-rows of the above

-/path/to/csv/csv-typezero.csv
-/path/to/csv/csv-typeone.csv
-/path/to/csv/csv-typetwo.csv
-/path/to/csv/csv-typethree.csv